indigo-dc/indigo-datacloud-releases/indigo1/orchestrator1.md

 <a id="id2"></a>
 ### What's new

+This is the first release o the Orchestrator.
+* features:
+  * Support for the Data Location Scheduling (OneData)
+  * Support for Configuration Database for the IaaS Resources
+  * Cloud Provider choice (SLAM, CMDB, Monitoring, CPR integration)
+  * Ranking of the resources via Cloud Provider Ranker
+  * Implement AAI support and IM authentication relay
+  * Use selected Cloud Provider for deploy/update/undeploy
+  * Image ID substitution in TOSCA template (to support multiple CP
+* changes:
+  * Removed OneDock-specific authentication
+* fixes:
+  * TOSCA: required inputs with default value not handled correctly
+  * Provider choice override for Chronos single provider

+* More details can be found in the [CHANGELOG](New product.
+The changelog can be found at https://github.com/indigo-dc/orchestrator/blob/v1.0.0-FINAL/CHANGELOG.md)

+Supported Platforms:
+* The orchestrator can run on all the platforms that support the execution of Docker containers or Wildfly 9

 <a id="id3"></a>
 #### List of RfCs

+* See [CHANGELOG](New product.
+The changelog can be found at https://github.com/indigo-dc/orchestrator/blob/v1.0.0-FINAL/CHANGELOG.md) for a complete list

 <a id="id4"></a>
 ### Deployment Notes

+* The reference on how to build the code, the docker container and how to run it is available at [https://github.com/indigo-dc/orchestrator/blob/releases/1-0-stable/README.md](https://github.com/indigo-dc/orchestrator/blob/releases/1-0-stable/README.md)
+*
 <a id="id5"></a>
 ### Known Issues